Tales from the Crypt (TV series): Two-Fisted Tales

 In 1991, the Fox television network aired a pilot for Two-Fisted Tales, a spin-off based on the 1950s EC action comics.
-When Fox passed on the pilot, Cryptkeeper segments were put down onto the three stories ("Yellow", "Showdown", and "King of the Road"), and HBO ran them as Tales from the Crypt episodes.
+When Fox passed on the pilot, Cryptkeeper segments were put down onto the three stories, "Yellow", "Showdown", and "King of the Road", and HBO ran them as Tales from the Crypt episodes.

 Perversions of Science

 After the original series ended, a spin-off called Perversions of Science premiered in June 1997 on HBO, this time being based more on sci-fi instead of horror.
 The series was unsuccessful and lasted for a short run, ending only a month after it had begun airing.
 This iteration of the franchise featured a stylized female robot host in place of The Cryptkeeper.

 Notable guest stars

 A variety of notable guests have starred in episodes of Tales from the Crypt.
-This includes Academy Award-winning actors and A-list celebrities.
+These include Academy Awards-winning actors, A-list celebrities and highly recognizable character actors.

-Some of the most famous people to have starred in episodes are listed below.
+Some of the most famous people to have starred in episodes are listed below: